 The Alekhine Defence: 1.e4 Nf6 2.e5...
 Bg4 arises after 1.e4 Nf6 2.e5 Nd5 3.d4 d6 4.Nf3 Bg4 and falls under ECO code B05.
-Black has reduced White's control over the center.
-Black usually gives up his bishop for the knight and doubled pawns on the f-file.
-With 5,917 games in the master database, it is a specialized opening choice.
+By pinning the f3-knight, Black diminishes White's grip on the center.
+A common plan for Black involves exchanging the bishop for the knight, accepting doubled pawns on the f-file as a trade-off for reduced central pressure from White.
+With 690,493 Lichess games across all rating levels, it is a specialized opening choice.

 History and Notable Players